 The Tompkins County economic profile transformed from a durable goods manufacturing community in the 1960’s to an education center by the 1980’s.
 Since the 1980’s, technology firms producing high-tech products, equipment, services, and software applications have had an expanding role in local economic growth, while traditional durable goods manufacturing continues to have an important, though diminished role.
 Health, tourism, agriculture, and an array of business and personal services round out the primarily knowledge-driven economy.

-TCAD maintains a close partnership with the local Workforce Investment Board (WIB), Tompkins WorkforceNY (TWNY).
-The WIB and TWNY offer a comprehensive approach to workforce development.
-TCAD and TWNY have collaborated to create a new workforce strategy that was released in the winter of 2010.
-Details of the Workforce Strategy are available here.
+TCAD maintains a close partnership with the Tompkins County Workforce Development Board (WDB), and one-stop career center Tompkins Workforce NY.
+The WDB offers a comprehensive approach to workforce development.
+TCAD and WDB regularly visit with businesses to understand their business challenges.
+Finding the right employees is often a key issue.
+TCAD and WDB have also collaborated to create a workforce strategy that was released in 2010, available here.

 The Changing Workforce Development Environment

 Workforce development is a critical economic development activity.
 Both basic-skilled workers and workers with specific occupational skill sets are fundamental for the local economy to succeed.

 In the workplace, technology has replaced many low-skilled jobs that used to provide family-supporting incomes and benefits.
 Today’s “basic-skilled” jobs tend to be in service occupations, working with the public.
 Thus, they require communication skills, ability to make decisions, teamwork skills, and high levels of integrity.
 Traditional blue-collar jobs in manufacturing, maintenance, or healthcare support occupations now require computer skills and ability to follow complex management or regulatory protocols.